10 Tips for the Day of your GCSEs

 1. Get Enough Sleep

 The best thing you can do to get your dream exam results is to make sure you are getting good quality sleep.
-The days you sleep better you feel energised, stimulated and motivated and this is an ideal mental environment for doing exams.
+The days you sleep better you feel energised, stimulated and motivated and this is an ideal mental state for doing exams.

-Factor in an earlier waking time than usual when calculating when to go to bed the day before your GCSEs.
+Have an early night and factor in an earlier waking time than usual when calculating when to go to bed the day before your GCSEs.
 This will ensure you arrive at the exam hall without rushing to get to your seat.

 2. Avoid Heavy Meals